FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

    old method: 0.5 1
 Th(8) : 1 1 3
    old method: 1 1
-// Method to find information of point (0.55,0.6) Triangle number in point (0.55, 0.6): 7
+// Method to find the information of point (0.55,0.6) Triangle number in point (0.55, 0.6): 7
 Region label in point (0.55, 0.6): 0
 // Information of a triangle